Learn about the interaction between genome and food with ADNTRO

 Regarding intolerances, each of them must be considered separately, since, although there is a genetic component in all of them, this will be different depending on the type of intolerance that we analyze (metabolic, pharmacological, etc.).

-What nutritional aspects can we discover from what we carry ADNTRO
+What nutritional aspects can we discover from what we carry in our DNA?

-The journey we undertake with ADNTRO it gives us information about our greater or lesser predisposition to develop allergies to peanuts (and very soon also to shellfish and eggs) and food intolerances to lactose, fructose and gluten.
+The journey we embark on with ADNTRO gives us information about our greater or lesser predisposition to develop allergies to peanuts (and very soon also to shellfish and egg) and lactose, fructose and gluten food intolerances.
 But how is this predisposition calculated?

 To explain, let's take the example of lactose intolerance.
 Lactose intolerance is the main example of metabolic intolerance and is caused by a deficiency of the enzyme lactase, responsible for breaking down lactose into galactose and glucose.